-Channels: Adding a new channel
+ChannelEngine: adding a new channel

-An online channel is a location where a product can be listed, sold, promoted, compared or reviewed.
-By adding a channel in ChannelEngine, it becomes possible to list your products on this channel.
-We make a distinction between two kinds of channels: order channels and click channels.
+A channel is an online location where products can be listed, sold, promoted, compared, and reviewed.
+Once a channel is added to ChannelEngine, it becomes possible to list your products and offers on it.

 ChannelEngine makes a simple distinction between channels: order channels and click channels.

 Order channels are the channels with orders that can be handled by ChannelEngine.
 Customers can buy your products directly on these channels, such as Amazon, Bol.com, Cdiscount, etc. On order channels, a full integration with products, orders, shipments, and returns is possible.